Adaptive Location Hierarchy Learning for Long-Tailed Mobility Prediction: Supplement to Methodology

 Since \(\mathbf{z} = \sum_{k=1}^{C^H} \exp\left(\frac{z_k + g_k}{\tau}\right)\), we can differentiate \(p_0(y_i^H)\) with respect to \(z_j\) using the quotient rule:

-where \(\delta_{ij}\) is the Kronecker delta function, which equals 1 when \(i=j\) and 0 otherwise.
+where $\delta_{ij}$ is the Kronecker delta, equal to 1 if $i=j$ and 0 otherwise.

-\subsection{Hierarchical Conditional Probability Derivative}
+\subsubsection{Hierarchical Conditional Probability Derivative}

-Let \(y_j^h\) be the label at the \(h\)-th hierarchical level.
-For simplicity, we introduce the variant \(S_i^h\) to represent the sum of probabilities of all leaf nodes of the non-leaf node \(y_i^h\).
-The conditional probability for any class \(y_i^h\) at level \(h\) is given by:
+Let $y_j^h$ denote a label at the $h$-th level.
+For simplicity, we define $S_i^h$ as the sum of probabilities of all leaf nodes under the non-leaf node $y_i^h$.
+The conditional probability of any class $y_i^h$ at level $h$ is then:

-The derivative of this conditional probability with respect to \(z_j\) can be expressed as:
+The derivative of this conditional probability with respect to \(z_j\) is:

 Here, we expand the derivative of \(S_i^h\) with respect to \(z_j\):

 We need to consider two situations.
 If \(y_i^H \in \text{Leaves}(y_i^h)\), then:

 Otherwise: